10 Topographic Maps From Around the World

 There’s no “world authority” in topographic maps.
-Instead each country sets their own standards and priorities.
+Instead, each country sets its own standards and priorities.

 Here’s the twist: technology organizations are revolutionizing it all with global topographic maps of their own.

 But as landscapes evolve and technology advances, topographers face an uphill battle for accuracy and completeness.